 Place the puppy on the ground out of the sight and hearing of the other pups.
 Step away from it and crouch down.
 Observe the puppy's reactions when you clap your hands and call to it.

-- puppies that come slowly, crawl, or do not come at all will likely turn into overly submissive or anti-social dogs
+- Puppies that come slowly, crawl, or don't come at all could turn into overly submissive or anti-social dogs.

 Pet the puppy on his head, neck, shoulders and back.
 Touch its ears, muzzle and feet.

-- submissive puppies will roll over, bare his belly, turn his head away and possibly urinate
+- Submissive puppies will roll over, bare their bellies, turn their heads away and possibly urinate.